Amber-Song/OAuth-note/Enable-SSO-for-Teams-tab-app.md

 6. The tab app parses the access token using JavaScript to extract required information.

 When a custom app is integrated into Microsoft Teams, the Teams application essentially acts as a wrapper around the front-end of that custom app.

-## Enable SSO in Microsoft Entra ID
-What is the difference between enable SSO for a team tab app and in microsoft entra ID

-**Microsoft Entra ID (formerly Azure Active Directory (Azure AD))** : a service from Microsoft that helps organizations manage user identities and control access to resources like apps, services, and data.

-## Difference between SSO and OAuth
-**SSO**
-: SSO allows users to log in once and gain access to multiple, related systems without needing to log in separately to each one.
-For example, logging into your Google account gives you access to Gmail, Google Drive, YouTube, etc., without requiring separate logins for each service.

-**OAuth (Open Authorization)**
-: OAuth is a protocol that allows third-party applications to access a user's resources.
-For example, a third-party app can access your Google Drive files after you grant permission, without needing your Google password.
-OAuth can be used as part of an SSO system.